topherhunt/cheatsheets/web_app_checklist.md

   * APM is set up (e.g. Skylight) so webmaster can monitor traffic patterns and identify needed performance improvements

   * Webmaster is auto-alerted when there's heavy traffic or slow response times, and has an easy pathway to scaling up server resources to meet demand

-  * Error reporting set up (e.g. Rollbar); webmaster is alerted on any server errors

 Compliance: